ni/nimi-python/docs/niswitch/class.rst

         This channel-based property returns the characteristic impedance for the  channel.
         The units are ohms.

+        .. tip:: This property can be set/get on specific channels within your :py:class:`niswitch.Session` instance.
+            Use Python index notation on the repeated capabilities container channels to specify a subset.

+            Example: :py:attr:`my_session.channels[ ... ].characteristic_impedance`

+            To set/get on all channels, you can call the property directly on the :py:class:`niswitch.Session`.

+            Example: :py:attr:`my_session.characteristic_impedance`

         The following table lists the characteristics of this property.

             +-----------------------+-----------+